 Roadside attractions are my favorite things to see on a road trip.
 From the world’s largest buffalo to the world’s smallest church and every muffler man in between.

 Roadside attractions are usually wacky things, often big things, and almost always just a short detour from the highway.
-Find the best roadside attractions in every state to visit on your next road trip using the list below:
+Find the best roadside attractions in every state and best road trip stops in every state to visit on your next road trip using the list below.

 National Parks are natural areas designated for conservation of the scenery historical objects, nature, and wildlife within their boundaries.
 These protected areas often provide stunning views, unique geological features, and recreational opportunities for millions of visitors each year.
 In the United States there are 63 National Parks across thirty states and the territories of American Samoa and the U.S. Virgin Islands.
 If you want to stop at a National Park on your road trip, click here to find a park near your route or destination.

 National monuments are protected “historic landmarks, historic and prehistoric structures, and other objects of historic or scientific interest.”
 They aren’t as big as national parks and can make a fun road trip stop for anyone interested in history, geology, archeology, or culture.

 Scenic overlooks (also called scenic viewpoint, observation point, or lookout) are an elevated space along a highway, parkway, or other road that allow you to pull over to take in the views.
 They often look over mountains, valleys, trees, or water and the panoramic scene makes for a great photo of two.
 You probably won’t have time to stop at every viewpoint you pass, but take some time out to check out a few and appreciate the land you’re driving.